Why Animals Like Sitting On Capybara? [Answered]

-Just as to us, it is exhausting for animals to walk around all day.
+Just as for us, it is exhausting for animals to walk around all day.
 To relax and ease stress, some sit while others lie down.
 But some prefer to sit on other animals.

 The capybara is one animal that doesn’t mind being sat on.
 This post discusses which animals sit on it and why they get along so well.